xiix0/scam/README.md

-You have a reputation for being thoroughly reliable and trustworthy.
-A pity that it's totally undeserved.
+You don't become a failure until you're satisfied with being one.